Putin makes surprise visit to occupied Mariupol

 "The criminal always returns to the crime scene... the murderer of thousands of Mariupol families came to admire the ruins of the city and (its) graves.
 Cynicism and lack of remorse," Ukrainian presidential aide Mykhaylo Podolyak said on Twitter, as cited by the Moscow Times.

-Ukraine's defence ministry added on Twitter Putin visited the city at night "as befits a thief."
+Ukraine's defence ministry added on Twitter that Putin visited the city at night, "as befits a thief."

 "He watched the 'rebuilding of the city'... at night.
 Probably in order not to see the city, killed by his 'liberation,' in the light of day," the exiled Mariupol city council said on its Telegram account the Moscow Times reports.

-While traveling in the region, Putin also met with his army chief of staff General Valery Gerasimov, in the southern Russian city of Rostov-on-Don near the border with Ukraine, the Kremlin said, before flying on to the Crimea and then Mariupol.
+While travelling in the region Putin also met with his army chief of staff, General Valery Gerasimov, in the southern Russian city of Rostov-on-Don near the border with Ukraine, the Kremlin said, before flying on to Crimea and then Mariupol.